Coldsp33d/Simulating-Distributed-Key-Value-Stores/README.md

 Non-children nodes are data nodes...
 Child nodes of data nodes are the ephmeral nodes

-Current Status:
-Output for 10 server cluster:
+Current Status (Output for 10 server cluster):

 {'key': 0,
  'primary': '192.168.1.117:59628',